 Written by Laura Beiler, GlobeIn Maven

-Laura Beiler resides in Virginia with her husband and four children.
-She enjoys writing and is an avid reader, as well as one who tries to raise as much awareness as possible about ethical brands and causes, while building community with those who are of the same mind.
-She thoroughly believes deep conversations happen around a dining room table, especially when coffee and dessert are involved.
+Residing in Virginia with her husband and four children, Laura enjoys writing and is an avid reader, as well as one who tries to raise as much awareness as possible about ethical brands and causes, while building community with those who are of the same mind.
+She thoroughly believes deep conversations happen around a dining room table, especially with coffee and desserts!